Integrating APItoolkit with Docker

 Verifying the Setup

-After starting your Docker containers:
+After starting your Docker Compose stack:

 -

-bash docker logs <container_id>
+bash docker logs otel-collector

 -